openwrt/packages/net/unbound/files/README.md

     Boolean.
 Enable the zone clause.

   option fallback 1
     Boolean.
 Permit normal recursion when the narrowly selected servers in this zone are unresponsive or return empty responses.
 Disable, if there are security concerns (forward only internal to organization).

   option port 53
     Port.
 Servers are contact on this port for plain DNS operations.

   option resolv_conf 0
     Boolean.
 Use "resolv.conf" as it was filled by the DHCP client.
-This can be used to forward zones within your ISP (mail.example.net) or that have co-located services (streamed-movies.example.com).
-Recursion may
-    not yield the most local result, but forwarding may instead.
+This can be used to forward zones within your ISP (mail.example.net) or that have co- located services (streamed-movies.example.com).
+Recursion may not yield the most local result, but forwarding may instead.

   option tls_index (n/a)
     Domain.
 Name TLS certificates are signed for (dns.example.net).
-If this option is ommitted, then Unbound will make the connection but not validate it.
+If this option is ommitted, then Unbound will make connections but not validate.

   option tls_port 853
     Port.
 Servers are contact on this port for DNS over TLS operations.